Tamreen/web.api/readme.md

 - Create a worker to make the activities of all players read if a training completed or canceled.
 - Remove debugging notes later.
 - When adding a new member to a group, make sure that the player joins the current trainings.
+- When sending an invalid JSON, the API should response differently.

 ## /api/v2
 - [x] GET /hellos